yaman3108/Experiment-5/README.md

 This facilitates picking one among many subprograms depending on a variable’s value.
 So rather than using multiple nested if-else statements we can use switch instead.

 ## Explanation:
-This program covers the basic bitwise operators such as AND, OR, XOR, NOT, Left shift, Right shift.
-We give two inputs and demonstrate how these bitwise operations function and print thier result.
+This program covers the four basic conditional statements in C++, such as if, if-else, nested if-else, switch case.

 ## Code: